nuviojs/nuviojs-template-1/README.md

 # Nazarajs

-Nazarajs is a fully open-source, self-hostable, developer-first ecommerce framework built entirely with Next.js and shadcn/ui.
-It gives you full control over your storefront, admin panel, and backend functionality — all in a single, composable, monorepo structure.
+NazaraJs is the only 100% customizable , scalable and full control ecommerce solution available to developers.It is a fully open-source, self-hostable, developer-first ecommerce framework built entirely with Next.js and shadcn/ui.
+It gives you full control over your storefront, admin panel, and backend functionality.

 Inspired by open platforms like Linux and shadcn/ui, Nazarajs is designed to be elegant, extendable, and truly yours.